abheek-pathirana/MathNet/README.md

 	•	Since it wasnt trained on a wide dataset nor does it have a high parameter count expect it to be unusable in any area it wasnt trained in.
 	•	Give it very simple prompts and stick to the format avalable in the datasets(you can find them at "MathNet/src"
 	•	Stick to the max token lenght and try to keep the input less than 30 tokens.
+    •   Use "if x-5=7 what is x?" format when asking algebraic questions.